 Lightspeed and Shopify are both designed to help businesses deliver omnichannel sales – meaning that businesses like yours will be able to sell in-store, online, and on-the-go with a variety of different payment types.
 Both Lightspeed and Shopify accept credit, debit, and gift card transactions, as well as cash and checks, and you’ll also be able to sell subscriptions for regular services and products with both Shopify and Lightspeed.

-Lightspeed POS lets you add notes to orders in a couple of taps.
+Lightspeed POS lets you add customer info into the system in a couple of taps.
 Source: Tech.co user testing

 Shopify provides slightly easier management as a platform, as it syncs all your sales, inventory, and expenses across all of your sales platforms.
 Shopify users are able to add custom sales onto items in their card in a couple of taps too, all they need to do is click ‘Add custom sale’ then adjust the title, quality, and price.